maxmind/ccfd-api-php/README.md

 If isSecure is set to 0 then it uses regular HTTP.
 If isSecure is set to 1 then it uses Secure HTTPS (requires Curl PHP binding).

+## $ccfs->useUtf8($bool)

+If set to true, the output values will be converted from ISO 8859-1 to UTF-8.
+Defaults to false.

+## $ccfs->setCurlCaInfo($cert)

+Sets the path to the SSL certificate to be used by cURL.
+If this is not set, the default certificate is used.
+If no certificates are available and isSecure has not been disabled, the query will fail.

 ### $ccfs->input($array) ###

 Takes an array of key/value pairs to use as input for the server.
 See